jmpark3972/CANSAT_HEPHAESTUS_2025_FSW2/README.md

-FLIGHT SOFTWARE FOR CANSAT AAS 2025
+FLIGHT SOFTWARE FOR CANSAT HEPHAESTUS 2025

 To make a new app, copy from sample app and replace 'sample' to app name (case sensitive)